-Crisis Planning and Preparation
+Step 1: Crisis Planning and Preparation

-The guiding principle behind crisis management is safety and security—basic human needs—which can be defined by protection from elements, order, law, stability, and freedom from fear.
+The guiding principle behind restaurant crisis management is safety and security—basic human needs—which can be defined by protection from elements, order, law, stability, and freedom from fear.
 But things fall apart, the future is unknown, the unexpected happens.

 - Reduce/eliminate negative impacts on your business (traffic, sales, recovery costs, earnings, etc.)

-- Preserve/improve image (guests and public perception)
+- Preserve/improve image with guests and public perception.

-- Return to normal operations as soon as possible
+- Return to normal operations as soon as possible.

-- Limit your competition’s ability to take advantage of the event
+- Limit your competition’s ability to take advantage of the event.

 “Crises don’t come announced.
 They are a sucker punch delivering a body blow to your restaurant.
 Preparation is the key to the sturdiness and elasticity necessary to spring back into shape.”

-Examples of a comprehensive crisis management plan include:
+A comprehensive restaurant crisis management plan includes: